leechanwoo/APSS/README.md

 This sources is solution of problems in this [book](https://book.algospot.com) (in Korean)

-These sources are made of Rust and Haskell.
+These sources are made of Rust and Haskell (actually it's converted from C in the book).

 I've tried to code in functional style but it's incomplete.